 Mukambi Safari Lodge along with staff accommodation and all facilities operates entirely from the sun and the Freedom Won battery.
 The battery can withstand the high ambient temperatuers in Zambia with no related concerns about lifespan.

 Conservation plays a major part in everything we do in Kafue National Park.
-At Mukambi we work closely with several NGOs, including GRI, Panthera and Zambia Carnivore Project, as well as Department of National Parks and Wildlife, supporting anti-poaching as well as other conservation goals.
+At Mukambi we work closely with several NGOs, including GRI, Panthera and Zambia Carnivore Project (ZCP), as well as Department of National Parks and Wildlife, supporting anti-poaching as well as other conservation goals.
 Learn more about ZCP below.

 Support of local communities